-Response: The Osborn is well situated for residential healthcare development because it is located within walking distance to a range of supporting land uses including state of art medical care at HonorHealth and supporting medical offices throughout Old Town and Southern Scottsdale.
+Response: 1st Street Townhomes is well-situated for a small residential community because its within walking distance to a range of supporting land uses including Civic Center, Indian Bend Wash, HonorHealth and numerous cultural amenities including SMOCA and Scottsdale Center for Performing Arts.
 The development has been designed with an emphasis on the ground level pedestrian experience enhancing the land use goals for this area.
 Developing residential in Old Town with established transportation options (trolley/bus, foot, bicycle) reduces the number and distance of automobile trips and improves air quality, thereby enhancing the quality of life for the entire community.